 The first thing you should know about Oktoberfest for non-beer drinkers is that it’s still going to be one hell of a good time!
-So many people have said Oktoberfest is not for them because they don’t drink beer—because they don’t like it, because they are gluten-free, or because they don’t drink at all—and I’m here to counter that argument.
+So many people think Oktoberfest isn’t for them because they don’t drink beer—because they don’t like it, they’re gluten-free, or they don’t drink at all—and I’m here to counter that argument.

 Beer may be the most consumed beverage at Oktoberfest by a long shot (7 million liters a year, yo), but guess what?
 It’s not your only option! *gasp!* So, I’m going to answer the questions I get asked most often as a tour guide and Oktoberfest travel planner about Oktoberfest for non-beer drinkers.